 Video: How to find the best dishwasher

 Most of us are looking at filling a dishwasher-shaped hole under our kitchen bench, which means we're looking for a full sized dishwasher – 60cm wide, 82–85cm tall and 60cm deep (with room at the back for ventilation).
 If you have less space than that, you might want to think about using a drawer or compact dishwasher, or a slimline model that can fit neatly under a benchtop.
 If you're worried about accessibility issues, you might want to check out our article here.

 A built-in model which can fit a panel under the control fascia to match the rest of your kitchen cupboards. $730–$3800

 Built-in, with the whole front panel matching your kitchen and the controls inside the door.
 You won't even be able to tell it's there. $600–$3350

 Ideal for smaller households, these dishwashers are built in to a drawer or microwave-sized space and take up less kitchen real estate, but also fit less crockery in each load. $700–$2000

 Just as tall as a full-sized dishwasher but around 45cm wide rather than the conventional 60cm. $680–$2000

 All dishwashers are labelled with water and energy ratings.
 The star ratings will give you a general idea of how well the dishwasher performs, but the labels will also include raw figures on the kilowatt hours per year and the litres per wash.
 You can use these figures to get an estimate of your running costs.

 Look out!
 Complex maths part

-For example, your energy costs 26 cents/kWh.
-The dishwasher uses 100kWh per year.
+For example, let's say your energy costs 26 cents/kWh and the dishwasher uses 100kWh per year.
 0.26 x 100 = your dishwasher is going to cost you around $26 a year to run.
 You can use the same sort of calculation for your water cost, using $0.02 per 1000 litres.